gjy5150/y7-trueaccord-test/README.md

 The Debts Admin Tool is a debt monitoring tool that has two main functions.

-* List all debts and output as a JSON string.
+* List all debts and output the data as a JSON string.
-* Retrieve a single debt and output as a JSON string.
+* Retrieve a single debt and output data as a JSON string.

 ### List All Debts